Questions & Answers

 After drawing confirmation, obtention of the permit and the dealer schedule our production time frame is usually 2 weeks and can go up to 4 weeks maximum if there is any custom options.

-After drawing confirmation, obtention of the permit and the dealer schedule, our production time frame is usually 8 weeks and can go up to 12 weeks depending on the size and csutom options.
+Our production time frame is usually 2 weeks and can go up to 4 weeks depending on the number of modules.

 Of course we offer warranty from the date of installation